FULL – Sevilla, Spain: BRTF Programs | Winter 2025

 The Be World Ready program at Niagara College prepares you for global success through education, exchange, and international experience.
 This program offers you the opportunity to experience culturally diverse learning environments, understand different perspectives and connect practical skills with a global mindset to help you launch your career.

-An international field study is a 7 – 10 day experience that incorporates both vocational and cultural elements, while visiting some of the world’s most famous sights!
-Many of our international field studies are customized for specific Schools and programs at Niagara College, allowing students to apply the skills learned in the classroom in a real-world setting.
-All international field studies depart during the Niagara College break weeks to ensure that students do not miss any classes.
+Many of our GLE’s are customized for specific Schools and programs at Niagara College, allowing students to apply the skills learned in the classroom in a real-world setting.

-All international field studies will include roundtrip airfare (where applicable), accommodations, travel insurance, entrance fees as outlined in the itinerary, and some meals as outlined in the itinerary.
-A detailed list of inclusions and exclusions will be viewable on the posted webpage for any international field study on our website.
-Participants can expect to purchase some meals on their own and will need to bring spending money for any souvenirs, extra excursions, incidentals or items of a personal nature.
+Items included in the Global Learning Experience vary from one opportunity to another.
+You are encouraged to review the inclusions section on each GLE opportunity page.
+However, GLEs typically include round-trip airfare (where applicable), shared accommodations, travel insurance, and program fees as outlined in the itinerary.
+Participants can expect to purchase some meals on their own and will need to bring spending money for any souvenirs, tips, extra excursions, incidentals, transportation that is not included, or items of a personal nature.

-No. All aspects noted as included in the overall cost of the selected international field study are mandatory with no exceptions made.
-Our international field studies are built using group pricing and it is important that we do not deviate from the inclusions as it could negatively impact our ability to offer fair pricing to all participants.
+No. All aspects noted as included in the overall cost of the selected Global Learning Experience are mandatory with no exceptions made.
+Our GLEs are developed using group pricing and we cannot deviate from the inclusions by individual request.

-No. Students are not able to book their own flight in any way or alter the flights confirmed by Be World Ready.
+No. Students cannot book their own flight in any way or alter the flights confirmed by Be World Ready.
 The round-trip flights as confirmed by Be World Ready are part of the package pricing, and the group is to travel to and from the destination country together.

-These are our Niagara College International Field Study policies, and we cannot deviate from them, as they are part of our risk mitigation and management.
+These are our Niagara College Global Learning Experience policies, and we cannot deviate from them, as they are part of our risk mitigation and management.

-Each international field study destination has different accommodation providers or themes.
-Accommodation types that are used may include a combination of dorm-style rooms, homestays, tourist class hotels, or occasionally hostels.
-We strive to ensure we use centrally located accommodation when in city centres, allowing our participants to explore their surroundings more easily.
-Private accommodation is not guaranteed.
+Each global learning experience destination has different accommodation providers or themes.
+Accommodation types that are used may include a combination of dorm-style rooms, homestays, tourist class hotels (shared with a roommate), hostels or bunkhouses.
+Private accommodation options are not guaranteed.

 Rooms will vary in style on each trip; however, they are commonly twin share (2 people to a room with separate beds where possible).
 Single rooms may be available for an additional room fee provided adequate notice is given to Be World Ready staff.
 We strive to ensure you have comfortable, affordable accommodations anywhere you travel.